 Three different hormones that you are probably familiar with are insulin, estrogen and progesterone.
 Insulin keeps blood sugar levels within a certain range and estrogen and progesterone regulate the reproductive systems.

-Canine Diabetes normally occurs in middle-aged or older Bichon Frises.
-Diabetes occurs when the pancreas doesn’t produce proper levels of insulin.
+Diabetes in dogs normally occurs in middle-aged or older Bichon Frises.
+It occurs when the pancreas doesn’t produce proper levels of insulin.
 Your Bichon dog can have an inherited predisposition toward diabetes, but this is not always the case.

 Diabetes in Bichon Frises can be regulated with insulin shots and a change of your Bichon Frise’s diet.

-Cushings Disease is a health problem that is usually the result of over use of steroids that are used to treat Bichon dog allergies.
+This is a health problem that often results from the over-use of steroids, used to treat Bichon dog allergies.
 Symptoms of Cushings include constant thirst, constant panting, strange behavior, thinning of the hair, depression and even seizures.
 If your dog has Cushings Disease, she may also have canine diabetes.